UCSD-ECE16/ece16-wi2020-daftcube/doc/Lab1.md

 >
 > **Q. What is the limit for the GPIO?
 You can find this on the ESP32_WROOM datasheet.**
 >
-> According to the datasheet, its either 40 milliamps or 20 milliamps.
-I don't know how to read it.
-TODO ask in office hours.
+> According to the datasheet, its either 40 milliamps or 20 milliamps, depending on the power domain.
 >
 > #### Serial Port Introduction
 >